Consensas/information-passport/docs/Technical.md

 The Public Key must either:

 * must be issued by the Verifiable Data Registry, as part of a Certificate Chain
-* or be registered with the Veriable Data Registry (less preferable)
+* or be registered with the Verifiable Data Registry (less preferable)

-In either case, the Veriable Data Registry will provide a list of Public Key **Fingerprints** that it recognizes as valid.
+In either case, the Verifiable Data Registry will provide a list of Public Key **Fingerprints** that it recognizes as valid.
 This will be used in the Validation process, described below.

 When using a Certificate Chain, the number of Fingerprints that have to be published is greatly reduced, as only the "root" Fingerprints need be published.

+The Certificate Chain MUST be in the Leaf to Root order, There is no requirement for the Root and Intermediate(s) Certificates to be there, but the order most be correct.

+The Certificate Chain should be published on the web as a URI.

 ### Signing and Verifying